joshenoy/sathyabh.at/content/blog/2011-01-09-configure-airtel-gprs-mobile-office-for-android.md

 **APN/Address/Access point:** airtelgprs.com for Airtel Mobile Office.

-That&#8217;s it.
+That's it.
 Restart your phone(if required) and you should be able to start browsing.

  [1]: https://sathyabh.at/2010/12/26/of-thanksgiving-trip-gadget-overloads-cancelled-christmas-trip-back-to-india/
  [2]: https://post.sathyabh.at/hello-to-the-nexus